 - And more

-Regardless of the type of forklift you use on the job, thorough training is required to drive a forklift in the United States.
+Regardless of the type of forklift your employees use on the job, thorough training is required to drive a forklift in the United States.
 That’s where CertifyMe.net helps – we have an assortment of training packages designed to get you certified to operate a forklift – safely, efficiently, optimally.
 With our affordable prices, comprehensive course content, and outstanding customer support, CertifyMe.net is the leader in online forklift certification.